What to do after the change of the primary domain of your cPanel account

 Troubleshooting: backups generated using the Softaculous tool don’t contain the expected data after the primary domain of the hosting account was changed.

-This happens because the Softaculous backup tool continues creating backups using the previous configuration of the domain’s document root.
-So the domain names document roots in the Softaculous configuration files will need updating.
+This happens because the Softaculous backup tool continues creating backups using the previous configuration of the domain document root.
+So the document roots of the domain names in the Softaculous configuration files should be updated.

 The easiest solution is to remove the installation from the Softaculous and re-import it afterward: